Pomeron/Supercoefficients-for-Kerr-cat/README.md

 To install project, execute "pip install -r requirements.txt" in the package directory.

-The package could be rebuilt locally with "python -m build" and installed with pip from dist directory but still requires "ip install swg --index-url https://dl.cloudsmith.io/public/cs-x033/swg/python/simple/" before swg package is made public.
+The package could be rebuilt locally with "python -m build" and installed with pip from dist directory but still requires "pip install swg --index-url https://dl.cloudsmith.io/public/cs-x033/swg/python/simple/" before swg package is made public.

 # Examples